Nob Hill Theatre

 950 California Street,

-The Nob Hill Theatre (no relation to the present day Nob Hill Theatre on Bush Street) opened in the Fairmont Hotel on Oct.
-20, 1944, with “The Song of Bernadette”.
-It was a comfortably appointed, intimate little theater designed to cater to both the permanent and transient residents of San Francisco’s exclusive Nob Hill district.
+The Nob Hill Theatre (no relation to the now closed Nob Hill Adult Theatre on Bush Street which has its own page on Cinema Treasures) opened in the Fairmont Hotel on October 20, 1944, with Jennifer Jones in “The Song of Bernadette”.
+It was a comfortably appointed, intimate little theatre designed to cater to both the permanent and transient residents of San Francisco’s exclusive Nob Hill district.

-For twenty years, the Nob Hill was a fixture on the South side of the Fairmont Hotel, facing California Street, and its modest facade can be found in the background of many photos of the era depicting the cable cars which ran past its front door.
-By the mid-1960’s the Hotel found the theater no longer profitable, shut it down on October 27, 1964, and converted its former space into a restaurant.
+For twenty years, the Nob Hill was a fixture on the South side of the Fairmont Hotel, facing California Street, and its modest façade can be found in the background of many photos of the era depicting the cable cars which ran past its front door.
+By the mid-1960’s the Fairmont Hotel found the theatre no longer profitable, shut it down on October 27, 1964, and converted its former space into a restaurant.

 Just login to your account and subscribe to this theater.

 Recent comments (view all 7 comments)